BUSINESS ENERGY

 Switching to a better-priced contract is just one way to cut your business energy bills.
 Here are a few other things you can do to help cut your bills further and keep costs as low as possible.

-- Monitor your usage - Regularly check how much electricity and gas you’re using.
-Micro businesses, especially, can benefit from closely tracking usage and comparing rates accordingly.
+- Monitor your usage: Regularly check how much electricity and gas you’re using.
 Fitting a smart meter can help with energy monitoring.

-- Compare regularly - Regular small business energy comparison helps you stay updated on the best rates and options.
+- Compare regularly: Regular small business energy comparison helps you stay updated on the best rates and options.
 The energy market is dynamic, so even a small shift in rates can mean big savings.
+For more information, check out our guide to how the UK energy market affects your energy bills.

 How to get the best energy rates if you work from home